-This document is version 1.0.0 of the Sectigo Web PKI Certificate Policy (CP), created and published on January 4, 2019.
-It outlines the legal, commercial and technical principles and practices that Sectigo employs in providing certification services for Web PKI applications that include, but are not limited to, approving, issuing, using and managing of Digital Certificates and in maintaining a X.509 Certificate based Public Key infrastructure (PKI) in accordance with the Certificate Policies determined by Sectigo.
+This document is the Sectigo Web PKI Certificate Policy (CP).
+It outlines the legal, commercial and technical principles and practices that Sectigo employs in providing certification services for

+Web PKI applications that include, but are not limited to, approving, issuing, using and managing of Digital Certificates and in maintaining a X.509 Certificate based Public Key infrastructure (PKI) in accordance with the Certificate Policies determined by Sectigo.
 It also defines the underlying certification processes for Subscribers and describes Sectigo's repository operations.
 The CP is also a means of notification of roles and responsibilities for parties involved in Certificate based practices within the Sectigo Web PKI.